Glossary of Copyright & Trademark Terms

 the territory of that specific jurisdiction and vary by country.
 Owners of copyrights

-can authorise or prohibit: reproduction, distribution, public performance, broadcasting,
+can authorize or prohibit: reproduction, distribution, public performance, broadcasting,

 translation, adaptation, and display of the work.†